 We are committed to investing in the training and development of the next generation of interdisciplinary researchers.
-We give talented early-career scholars the opportunity to prepare their interdisciplinary grant applications at the institute, offering them an inspirational research environment conducive to the further development of their knowledge, skills and confidence as interdisciplinary researchers.
+Here you can read how talented Master's students and early-career scholars can join the IAS research community.

-Are you an early-career researcher and considering to prepare an interdisciplinary research proposal (e.g. NWO Research Talent, NWO Veni, ERC Starting grant) using a systems approach?
+Are you an early-career researcher and considering to prepare an interdisciplinary research proposal (e.g. NWO Research Talent, NWO Veni, ERC Starting grant)?
 And do you believe that your chance of success will increase when you work on your grant application in an environment with other researchers that share system dynamics (and specifically complex systems methodology) as their common language?
 Contact us to see whether the IAS could play a role in your plans!
-Besides a work space, you can get some (financial) support, for instance to organise an event.
+Besides a work space, you can get some (financial) support, for instance to organise a workshop.